highlight/highlight/README.md

 ## Our Mission

-Our mission to help you ship with more confidence than ever.
+Our mission is to help you ship with more confidence than ever.
 We do this by giving you the tools you need to **uncover, resolve, and prevent** issues in your web app.

 ## Our Values